hans89/crossbeam-rfcs/text/2018-01-21-half-stealing.md

   `'N207-'N214`).
 This is roughly because, thanks to seqcst-fences, a concurrent stealer should either (1) read from `bottom` a value `<= b-1`, or (2) read from `top` a value `<= t` and from `bottom` a value `<= max_bottom`.
-If the former is the case, it is obvious that the stealer cannot steal the element at `b-1`; if the latter is the case, the stealer can steal upto the element at `max_steal = t + (b - t + 1) / 2` (`'N206`, also see `'N506`), leaving the element at `b-1` intact.
+If the former is the case, it is obvious that the stealer cannot steal the element at `b-1`; if the latter is the case, the stealer can steal up-to the element at `max_steal = t + (b - t + 1) / 2` (`'N206`, also see `'N506`), leaving the element at `b-1` intact.